 In the event of a termination of Mr. Orlando's employment by Vericel without Cause or by Mr. Orlando for Good Reason (as such terms are defined in the Orlando Employment Agreement), Vericel shall pay Mr. Orlando an amount equal to twelve months of his then-current base salary in equal installments over the twelve-month period beginning within sixty days after the date of termination of his employment and, if Mr. Orlando was participating in Vericel's group health plan immediately prior to his date of termination and elects COBRA coverage, Vericel shall pay Mr. Orlando a monthly cash payment equal to the monthly employer contribution that Vericel would have made to provide health insurance to Mr. Orlando had he remained employed by Vericel until the earlier of twelve months following termination or the end of Mr. Orlando's COBRA health continuation period.
 In the event that Mr. Orlando breaches the restrictive covenants set forth in the Orlando Employment Agreement during the severance period, Vericel may cease severance payments to Mr. Orlando.
-In lieu of the severance payments described above, in the event that Mr. Orlando's employment Agreement), (i) Vericel shall pay Mr. Orlando a lump sum amount equal to (A) the sum of his base salary and his target bonus for the year in which the termination occurs plus (B) a pro-rated portion of his target bonus for the year of termination, (ii) if Mr. Orlando was participating in Vericel's group health plan immediately prior to his date of termination and elects COBRA coverage, Vericel shall pay
+In lieu of the severance payments described above, in the event that Mr. Orlando's employment is terminated by Vericel without Cause or by Mr. Orlando for Good Reason, in either case within eighteen months following a Change in Control (as defined in the Orlando Employment Agreement), (i) Vericel shall pay Mr. Orlando a lump sum amount equal to (A) the sum of his base salary and his target bonus for the year in which the termination occurs plus (B) a pro-rated portion of his target bonus for the year of termination, (ii) if Mr. Orlando was participating in Vericel's group health plan immediately prior to his date of termination and elects COBRA coverage, Vericel shall pay